Accident / Illness / Incident Reporting

-Whenever you suffer a workplace accident or experience a close call the situation must be reported.
-This page will assist you on what actions to take and in completing the Accident/Incident Report Form.
+Whenever you suffer a workplace accident or illness, or experience a close call, the situation must be reported.
+This page will assist you on what actions to take and in completing the Accident/Illness/Incident Report Form.

 Critical Injury Steps